 While Toland never defined himself as a deist and was committed to the idea of "Pantheist esotericism" it is generally accepted amongst scholars that Toland was a Deist.
 According to R E Sullivan "scholars who have characterised him as a Deist have usually enveloped the label with a patchwork of qualifications and elaboration".
 Toland has not helped things much using the words atheism and deism as interchangeable.

-While Toland defined his beliefs as pantheists anyone who defined themselves materialists were labelled a deist or atheists.
+While Toland defined his beliefs as pantheists anyone who defined themselves as materialists were labelled a deist or atheist.
 Two of the most critical materialists of the day Hobbes and Spinoza were called Deists regularly.

 According to Sullivan, no one could "agree on a single principle typical of deism, but that did not deter them from lumping individuals together as desists".
 That is not to say that there were no deists again according to Sullivan "they adopted this name in order to describe either their coolness toward revelation or their adherence to some kind of natural system of belief and practice.
 In many cases, they seem to have believed in religious principles, which resemble at least some of those that Herbert had offered in De Veritate.
 Sometime before 1730 Tindal had become a professing deist, but neither Toland nor Collins ever made such a profession."